microsoft/live-share/docs/quickstart/share.md

 Send the link over e-mail, Slack, Skype, etc. and when opened in a browser will allow them to join a collaboration session that shares contents of the folder, project, or solution you opened.
 However, given the level of access Live Share sessions can provide to guests, **be sure you only share with people you trust** and think through the implications of what you are sharing.

 > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

-Note that the **person you invite does not need to sign up or be accepted into the preview** and will not receive any email updates by simply signing in.
-The web page for the invite link contains everything they need to know to download, install needed tools, and join the collaboration session.
-(However, they will not be able to _create_ their own collaboration sessions until they've been accepted in the preview.)

 If they've got more questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.